 Matt Reeves was announced as director in February 2017 and the project was officially entitled The Batman.
 In July 2017, he confirmed that he scraped Affleck’s original script, which involved Joe Manganiello as Deathstroke, and was reworking it from scratch.
 Reeves has not said whether or not Manganiello is still involved with the film.

-A CG-animated version of DC’s Legion of Super-Pets series is expected to hit theaters in the summer of 2022, if COVID-related delays didn’t slow down production.
-Expected to rope in Krypto the Super-Dog, Batman’s dog, Ace, Supergirl’s cat, Streaky, and Wonder Woman’s flying kangaroo sidekick, Jumpa, the animated feature from directors Jared Stern (Green Eggs and Ham) and Sam Levine (Wreck-It Ralph) should give kids something to chew on until they’re old enough for the edgier stuff.
+A CG-animated version of DC League of Super-Pets series will hit theaters in the summer of 2022.
+Expected to rope in Krypto the Super-Dog, Ace the Bat-hound, Streaky the Supercat, and more, the animated feature from directors Jared Stern (Green Eggs and Ham) and Sam Levine (Wreck-It Ralph) should give kids something to chew on until they’re old enough for the edgier stuff.

 Black Adam: July 29, 2022